When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Considering that Hotspot Shield has been on the market for a while now, we expect to see a full feature set.
 However, that’s not the case.
 Here’s what you can expect from this VPN.

-• AES-256 Encryption: This VPN secures your traffic with AES-256 encryption, a military-grade cipher that’s virtually impossible to crack.
+- High-End Encryption: Hotspot Shield supports both 128-bit and 256-bit AES encryption, although it employs 128-bit AES as the default standard.
+Both options are considered highly secure, with 128-bit encryption being virtually unbreakable with current technology.
 This encryption scrambles your data into a coded format that can only be decrypted with a matching key.
 This way, your data is safe from all sorts of cyber threats, no matter what you do online.

-• Kill Switch: Hotspot Shield VPN has a kill switch that blocks your Web access if your connection drops unexpectedly.
+- Kill Switch: Hotspot Shield VPN has a kill switch that blocks your Web access if your connection drops unexpectedly.
 This prevents your IP address and other sensitive information from being exposed.
 You also need to enable this feature manually from the settings, as it’s turned off by default.
-Another drawback is that the kill switch doesn’t activate when you switch servers, which can briefly reveal your true IP address.
-This feature is available on Windows, Android, and iOS devices but not on macOS devices.
+This feature is available on Windows, macOS, Android, and iOS devices.

-• Split Tunneling: Hotspot Shield has recently introduced split tunneling on some of its platforms, allowing users to access their regular network while still being connected to the VPN.
-This feature is also available on macOS, Windows, and mobile apps.
-On its Windows app, this feature is called Bypass VPN and enables users to select different apps and sites that can use the encrypted tunnel.
+- Split Tunneling: This feature allows you to access your regular network while still being connected to the VPN.
+It's available on macOS, Windows, and mobile apps.
+On its Windows app, this feature is called Bypass VPN, enabling you to select different apps and sites that can use the encrypted tunnel.

-• VPN Protocols: Hotspot Shield encrypts your Internet traffic using four VPN protocols: OpenVPN, IPsec, WireGuard, and Hydra.
+- VPN Protocols: Hotspot Shield encrypts your Internet traffic using three VPN protocols: IPsec, WireGuard, and Hydra.
 Each protocol has its own advantages and disadvantages and is available on different devices.
 The introduction of the WireGuard protocol was quite recent and has since helped Hotspot Shield regain its edge over other VPNs.

 Server Count & Infrastructure